[Open since November 1, 2022] New Information on Ghibli Park!

 This area includes exhibition and screening rooms, shops, a café, a playground for children to enjoy, and more.
 It's combined with a warehouse that houses many Studio Ghibli display items, so you're able to do tons of fun things here!

 Just like in the movie, this will be a space where children and adults alike can be carefree.
-You'll definitely feel closer to My Neighbor Totoro on a deeper level here.

 As the first tourism video Studio Ghibli has been involved in, it showcases the charms of "Aichi, where Ghibli Park is."